 Washington University School of Medicine is committed to advancing human health in a culture that supports diversity, inclusion, critical thinking and creativity.
 As international leaders in patient care, research and education, our outstanding faculty and staff have contributed major discoveries and innovations in the fields of science and clinical medicine since the schoolâ™s founding in 1891.
 At the Washington University Sleep Medicine Center, a diverse team of specialists work together to diagnose and treat the problems affecting sleep.
 Those specialists include experts in pulmonary and critical care, adult and pediatric neurology, otolaryngology, and psychology.
 We invite you to be part of our team.
 We offer competitive pay, great benefits, and a professional, friendly work environment.

-This position works under medical supervision to perform and evaluate overnight polysomnograms.
+Senior Technologist works under medical supervision to perform and evaluate overnight polysomnograms.
 This individual functions independently of direct supervision, to safely operate sophisticated medical equipment to record sleep/wake physiology.
-The Polysomnographic Technologist may supervise and coordinate the activities of the other technicians.
+The Senior Technologist also supervises and coordinates the activities of the other technicians.
+The applications of recording devices to the patient, cleaning/sterilization of equipment and monitoring of polysomnograms are further duties of the technologist.
 The technologist must recognize sleep pathology when it occurs in the laboratory and respond with the appropriate interventions to ensure patient safety.

 Aids in the training of new trainees.